muntamala/coalmine_play/README.md

 **coalmine.enabledEnvironments**

 A comma-delimited list of environments that Coalmine is enabled for.
-Environments are framework IDs--of the kind specified by commands such as `play run --%staging`.
+Environments are framework IDs, specified by commands such as `play run --%staging`.
 Exceptions thrown for apps running in a different environment will not be sent to Coalmine.
 The default is "production,staging".

-*Note that "DEV" and "PROD" modes are called "development" and "production", respectively.*

 **coalmine.timeout**